-- 15. Establish mechanisms for increasing domestic public financing for health: Member States should implement measures to increase domestic resource mobilization for better public funding for health.
+15. Establish mechanisms for increasing domestic public financing for health: Member States should implement measures to increase domestic resource mobilization for better public funding for health.
 Evidence-based measures that can be considered include (i) mandatory prepayment schemes (National Health Insurance) with possible public subsidies for persons who cannot contribute; (ii) new tax sources on Value Added Tax (VAT) levies, mobile money transactions, health hazards (sugar, tobacco and alcohol), (iii) cross-subsidies from private insurance schemes, among others.
-The macroeconomic and social context, the equity and cost-effectiveness of proposed sources should guide the adoption of new sources of funding for health. - 16.
-Shift out-of-pocket payments to more progressive means: While these remain a critical source of financing particularly for facility-level activities in some Member States, their regressive nature makes them incompatible with UHC expectations.
-Member States should explore institutional changes needed to shift out-of-pocket payments into a pre-payment modality but done in a way that maintains the benefits of out-of-pocket payments in supporting facility activities. - 17.
-Develop and implement sound resource mobilization strategies for transitioning from external financing support: To support transition to self-reliance in health care spending, Member States should start early planning and implementation of sustainable financing reforms.
-Furthermore, the cost-effectiveness, affordability, budget impact, sustainability and the need for health interventions, as well as the integration of chosen interventions within overall national systems such as the procurement systems should be considered in the adoption of new technologies. - 18.
-Improve efficiency in health care spending: In addition to raising more resources for health, Member States should ensure value for money and reduce wastage of resources that have already been mobilized.
-For instance, by improving public financial management, minimizing health worker absenteeism and improving procurement practices, Member States can minimize waste and improve efficiency across programmes and the overall health system. - 19.
-Establish up-to-date packages of essential health services: It is critical that the package of essential services that are guaranteed for all, irrespective of capacity to pay, be well defined across all life cohorts.
+The macroeconomic and social context, the equity and cost-effectiveness of proposed sources should guide the adoption of new sources of funding for health.

+16. Shift out-of-pocket payments to more progressive means: While these remain a critical source of financing particularly for facility-level activities in some Member States, their regressive nature makes them incompatible with UHC expectations.
+Member States should explore institutional changes needed to shift out-of-pocket payments into a pre-payment modality but done in a way that maintains the benefits of out-of-pocket payments in supporting facility activities.

+17. Develop and implement sound resource mobilization strategies for transitioning from external financing support: To support transition to self-reliance in health care spending, Member States should start early planning and implementation of sustainable financing reforms.
+Furthermore, the cost-effectiveness, affordability, budget impact, sustainability and the need for health interventions, as well as the integration of chosen interventions within overall national systems such as the procurement systems should be considered in the adoption of new technologies.

+18. Improve efficiency in health care spending: In addition to raising more resources for health, Member States should ensure value for money and reduce wastage of resources that have already been mobilized.
+For instance, by improving public financial management, minimizing health worker absenteeism, improving procurement practices and promoting local manufacturing of health products, Member States can minimize waste and improve efficiency across programmes and the overall health system.

+19. Engage and create an enabling environment for the private sector: The private sector accounts for up to 50% of health service delivery in many Member States in the Region.
+Member States should institute the necessary policy and legal frameworks for engaging the private sector so as to harness the benefits of innovative health financing practices within the private sector including information and claim processing platforms, as well as service providers to extend service coverage.

+20. Establish up-to-date packages of essential health services: It is critical that the package of essential services that are guaranteed for all, irrespective of capacity to pay, be well defined across all life cohorts.
 These are important for guiding investments in human resources, infrastructure, and commodities needed for effective provision of essential services.
-Essential services needed for each life cohort should be elaborated by level of care and across the public health functions in each Member State. - 20.
-Institutionalize efforts for generating statistics, information and knowledge for universal health coverage: Member States should invest in building the institutional capacity needed to ensure that statistics, information and knowledge are generated across all the dimensions of the Health Systems Strengthening for universal health coverage and the SDGs Framework of actions, to allow a better understanding of how resources mobilized are contributing to universal health coverage and other SDG targets that are important for health and well-being for all, at all ages.
+Essential services needed for each life cohort should be elaborated by level of care and across the public health functions in each Member State.

+21. Institutionalize efforts for generating statistics, information and knowledge for universal health coverage: Member States should invest in building the institutional capacity needed to ensure that statistics, information and knowledge are generated across all the dimensions of the Health Systems Strengthening for universal health coverage and the SDGs Framework of actions, to allow a better understanding of how resources mobilized are contributing to universal health coverage and other SDG targets that are important for health and well-being for all, at all ages.